LeonKohli/copy4ai/README.md

 3. The content will be copied to your clipboard, excluding dot files, binary files, and respecting ignore patterns and size limits.
 4. Paste the content into your preferred LLM interface.

+Additional commands:
+- Use the **Toggle Project Tree (Copy4AI)** command from the Command Palette to quickly enable or disable project tree inclusion in the output without changing settings.

 A progress indicator will show the status of the operation, especially useful for large files or when token counting is enabled.

 ## ⚙️ Extension Settings